 Frequently Asked Questions

 Both are some of the top cloud storage options available on the market.
 Carbonite costs more if you’re using fewer devices, but things even out for company-wide backup solutions.

-It’s one of the best options for cloud backup and storage around.
-Check out our review, or look for an iDrive review on Reddit or similar social forums to get an idea of what other people think.
+It’s one of the best options around for cloud backup and storage.
+Check out our review, or look for an IDrive review on Reddit or similar social forums to get an idea of what other people think.

 Yes, it’s one of the most secure solutions of its kind on the market.
 Two-factor authentication, end-to-end encryption, your personal encryption key… what more could you ask for?